-It was our first big summer storm since our return to the jungle from San Miguel de Allende that acutely reminded us of the importance of house maintenance in Mexico.
-The lightning came cracking down over our house like an arrow landing a bullseye, resulting in my jumping at least a foot into the air and one of our rooftop AC compressors catching on fire!
+It was our first big Summer storm since our return to the coast from San Miguel de Allende that immediately and clearly reminded us of the importance of proper & savvy house maintenance in Mexico (or any country for that matter)!
+The lightning came cracking down like an arrow landing a bullseye, resulting in my jumping at least a foot into the air and one of our rooftop AC compressors catching on fire!

 Fortunately for me, I am married to a firefighter and knew that our family (and my nerves) were in good hands.
-Although it was a powerful lightning bolt from the storm that caused the fire, the downpour is what extinguished it.
+It was a powerful lightning bolt that caused the fire and thankfully the downpour that extinguished it.
 Glass half full, no?

 Jungle storms can be powerful, messy and destructive.
-They are equally exciting, cleansing and replenishing—popping out dense, lush, canopies of green and a multitude of ecosystems that thrive inside of them—reminding one of the absolute magnificence of Mother Nature.
+They are equally exciting and regenerative–popping out the dense, lush, canopies of green and a multitude of ecosystems that thrive inside of them–reminding one of the absolute magnificence of Mother Nature.

-The rainstorms also provide an opportunity to identify where exactly more silicone is needed inside the house, such as around the collection of leaking windows at the base of a 20-foot high boveda ceiling!
+The rainstorms also provide an opportunity to identify where exactly more silicone is needed, like around the collection of leaking windows at the base of a 20-foot high boveda ceiling!
 Tall ladder anyone?
-Those first few falls on our slick marble floors were not so fun (especially after back surgery!) and made us delay not in tending to this issue ASAP.
+Those first few falls on our slick marble floors were not so fun (especially after my back surgery!) and made us delay not in tending to this issue ASAP.

-The jungle wasted no time in welcoming us back and reminding us of the fortitude, sense of humor and determination one needs to both survive and thrive here.
-Yes, there are prices to pay for living in paradise folks!
+The jungle wasted no time in welcoming us back and reminding us of the fortitude, sense of humor and determination one needs to both survive and thrive in this thing called Life.
+Yes, there is a price to pay for living in paradise, folks!

-The following House Maintenance in Mexico 101 Tips~Tried and True are based upon our own personal experiences from our eight years in country.
-I hope you find them useful and that they help you to maximize your enjoyment and minimize your frustrations while living in paradise!
+The following House Maintenance in Mexico 101 Tips~Tried and True are based upon our own personal experiences from our now nine years in country.
+I hope they are useful and help you to maximize your enjoyment and minimize your frustrations!

-Ensuring that the roof of your home has been properly sealed and therefore protected against leaks and moisture intrusion should be a top priority.
-We learned the necessity of this the hard way when our San Pancho rental grew large circular mold spores from the outside in after our first rainy season there.
+Ensuring that the roof of your home has been properly inspected, sealed and protected against leaks and moisture intrusion should be a top priority.
+We learned this the hard way when our San Pancho rental grew large circular mold spores from the outside in after our first rainy season there.
 A disgusting and unsafe “inconvenience” to say the least and one that a layer of paint would not remedy!
 Needless to say, the roof had never been sealed.
+A slight oversight.

 There are various types of impermeabilizantes (sealants) available.
 Spending a bit more to ensure a quality result is well worth it.
 We went with this one, considering the amount of rain we receive here on the coast of Nayarit.